+Medium and large sized clients

-The new rules will apply to all public sector and medium and large-sized private sector clients.
-In determining whether a company is large or medium sized, the usual company law "small companies regime" definitions apply.
+In determining whether a company is large or medium sized, the usual company law "small companies' regime" definitions apply.
 Therefore, a corporate client that satisfies two or more of (i) annual turnover of not more than £10.2 million; (ii) balance sheet total of not more than £5.1 million; and (iii) number of employees not more than 50, will be excluded from the new rules and the current rules will continue to apply to these smaller companies.